JShweiri/get-Images/README.md

-Node.js program to help easily download all images on a website.
+Node.js webcrawler to help easily download all images from a website.

 The photos in the images folder are from the dog wiki page